SAFE EXIT

 I-LED is rooted in a deep respect for adult learners and what they bring to the table.
 Our programs reflect these commitments:

-• Practice beats theory.
-Learning happens through doing.
-Our workshops prioritize hands-on activities, real-world application, and skill-building over passive listening.
+• Learning happens through doing.
+We prioritize hands-on activities, real-world application, and skill-building over passive listening.

-• Embrace productive struggle.
-Growth happens at the edge of comfort.
+• Learning happens in discomfort.
 We create brave spaces for difficult conversations, disagreement, and wrestling with complexity.

 • Engage the whole person.
-Effective learning isn’t just cognitive—it involves emotions, relationships, identity, and embodied experience.
+Effective learning involves emotions, relationships, identity, and experience.

-• Make it relevant.
-Everything we teach is designed for immediate application in participants’ own training contexts.
+• Everything we teach is designed to use right away in participants’ own context.

 I-LED Trainings and Workshops